emrebyimrn/hadoop/README.md

-# Hadoop-Prerequisites
+# Hadoop-Prerequisites Check
-This script will do hadoop pre-requisites like, SE linux disable, NTP enable, disable THP, etc.
+This script will check status of hadoop pre-requisites like, SE linux disable, NTP enable, disable THP, etc.
-This script can be run irrespective of any Linux OS.
+This script can be run irr sespective of any Linux OS.